paulodiovani/slides-docker-for-lazy-people/content.md

 # Must be easier

-For me to start using it
+for me to start using it

 Note:
-In short, this is why
+This talk introduces Docker in a way...

+- Easy to use
+- Easy to understand
+- Able to solve problems

+Goal: You'll be able to start using docker today, with little or no impact on daily work

 ----